-We are looking for enthusiastic students from across the physical sciences who enjoy using their mathematical skills and thinking flexibly to solve complex problems.
-We require at least a 2(i) honours degree at BSc or an integrated masters degree (e.g. MPhys, MChem, MSci, MEng etc.) in a physical sciences, mathematics or engineering discipline.
+Hetsys recruits enthusiastic students from across the physical sciences who enjoy using their mathematical skills and thinking flexibly to solve complex problems to join our training programme.
+We require at least a II(i) honours degree at BSc or an integrated masters degree (e.g. MPhys, MChem, MSci, MEng etc.) in a physical sciences, mathematics or engineering discipline.

 All applications must be made using the central university postgraduate application form.

 Please read the postgraduate step by step guide for help with the application process.
 The course code is P-F343 (PhD - Modelling of Heterogeneous Systems).
 Please include 'HetSys' for the 'Research Group or area of interest', and add 'HetSys' along with the title of the PhD research project or projects that you are interested in.

 In the Research Proposal section of the application form, there is no need to upload a proposal.
 Instead, please nominate 1-3 projects you are interested in, in order of preference.

 International applicants applying for funded places need to address the two questions described on our Funding Information page in a supporting statement.